The Hawaiian Pizza was invented in Canada and is the most popular pizza in Australia, accounting for 15% of pizza sales.

 12. In the late 80's and early 90's McDonalds brought in the McPizza as part of their dinner menu.
 Customers who were used to fast service were irritated by the long wait times for made-to-order pizza and it was discontinued.
 Some franchises were left with pizza ovens they paid fifty grand for.

 13. There is a pizza place in Alaska that delivers pizzas to remote areas by plane, with no charge for delivery.

 14. A popular dish in Scotland is a frozen pizza folded in half, dipped in batter and deep fried.
 It is usually served with salt and vinegar.

 15. The pizza Margherita owes its name to Italy's Queen Margherita who in 1889 visited the Pizzeria Brandi in Naples.
 The Pizzaiolo (pizza maker) on duty that day, Raffaele Esposito created a pizza for the Queen that contained the three colors of the new Italian flag.

 The fans of "Breaking Bad" have been attempting to re-enact a scene where Walter White flings a pizza onto the roof of his house.
 The real-life owner of the house does not appreciate their efforts.

-17. A woman who ordered pizza every day for 3 years straight was saved by a delivery woman (Susan Guy) when she failed to place an order for 3 days.
+17. An elderly woman named Jean Wilson from Memphis ordered pizza every day for 3 years straight was saved by a delivery woman named Susan Guy when she failed to place an order for 3 days.

 18. There are pizza farms where all the ingredients to make the pizza they sell is grown on the farm.